jrief/django-formset/docs/source/intro.rst

 .. _intro:

-Django-4.0 introduced a long awaited feature to render form fields using a template.
-Until version 3.2 this was left to the infamous function ``BaseForm._html_output()``, which rendered the form fields hard-coded in HTML and hence there was little scope for modification.
-This new feature now makes it possible to write special renderers for adding functionality as implemented by this library.

 ============
 Introduction
 ============

-**django-formset** attempty to solve a problem, which occurs in almost every project using the Django framework, specificcaly the way forms are handled.
+**django-formset** attempts to solve a problem, which occurs in almost every project using the Django framework, specifically the way forms are handled.

 Compared to the solutions most modern JavaScript frameworks offer nowadays, having to reload a page if a form does not validate, is *not* contemporary anymore.
 Therefore, Django developers often use a